SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

     can access all of the attributes of a class and trigger all events.
     You declare them using `METHODS` statements in a visibility section.
 Note that you must create an instance of a class first before using instance methods.
+- `CLASS-METHODS` and `METHODS` can be followed by a colon to list one or more methods, separated by commas, or without a colon to declare a single method.

 <p align="right"><a href="#top">⬆️ back to top</a></p>